 Requirements for a Combined Five-Year Bachelor's and Master's Degree in Statistics

 Admission to the program requires the approval of both the undergraduate and graduate directors.
+Students need to apply for MA or MS in Statistics officially through GATS (https://app.applyyourself.com/?id=up-as).
 The minimum requirements for admission are as follows.

 - Two letters of recommendation

 - A minimum high school GPA of 3.25 or top 10% of class